1989 Tiananmen Square protests and massacre

 As the protests developed, the authorities responded with both conciliatory and hardline tactics, exposing deep divisions within the party leadership.
-By May, a student-led hunger strike galvanized support around the country for the demonstrators, and the protests spread to some 400 cities.
-Among the CCP's top leadership, Premier Li Peng and Party Elders Li Xiannian and Wang Zhen called for decisive action through violent suppression of the protesters, and ultimately managed to win over Paramount Leader Deng Xiaoping and President Yang Shangkun to their side.
-On 20 May, the State Council declared martial law.
-It mobilized as many as ~300,000 troops to Beijing.
-The troops advanced into central parts of Beijing on the city's major thoroughfares in the early morning hours of 4 June, killing both demonstrators and bystanders in the process.
-The military operations were under the overall command of General Yang Baibing, half-brother of President Yang Shangkun.
+By May, a student-led hunger strike galvanised support around the country for the demonstrators, and the protests spread to some 400 cities.
+On 20 May, the State Council declared martial law, and as many as 300,000 troops were mobilised to Beijing.
+After several weeks of standoffs and violent confrontations between the army and demonstrators left many on both sides severely injured, a meeting held among the CCP's top leadership on 1 June concluded with a decision to clear the square.
+The troops advanced into central parts of Beijing on the city's major thoroughfares in the early morning hours of 4 June and engaged in bloody clashes with demonstrators attempting to block them, in which many people – demonstrators, bystanders, and soldiers – were killed.
+Estimates of the death toll vary from several hundred to several thousand, with thousands more wounded.

-The international community, human rights organizations, and political analysts condemned the Chinese government for the massacre.
-Western countries imposed arms embargoes on China.
-The Chinese government made widespread arrests of protesters and their supporters, suppressed other protests around China, expelled foreign journalists, strictly controlled coverage of the events in the domestic press, strengthened the police and internal security forces, and demoted or purged officials it deemed sympathetic to the protests.
-More broadly, the suppression ended the political reforms begun in 1986 and halted the policies of liberalization of the 1980s, which were only partly resumed after Deng Xiaoping's Southern Tour in 1992.
+The event had both short and long term consequences.
+Western countries imposed arms embargoes on China, and various Western media outlets labeled the crackdown a "massacre".
+In the aftermath of the protests, the Chinese government suppressed other protests around China, carried out mass arrests of protesters which catalysed Operation Yellowbird, strictly controlled coverage of the events in the domestic and foreign affiliated press, and demoted or purged officials it deemed sympathetic to the protests.
+The government also invested heavily into creating more effective police riot control units.
+More broadly, the suppression ended the political reforms which began in 1986 as well as the New Enlightenment movement, and halted the policies of liberalisation of the 1980s, which were only partly resumed after Deng Xiaoping's Southern Tour in 1992.
 Considered a watershed event, reaction to the protests set limits on political expression in China that have lasted up to the present day.
-Remembering the protests is widely associated with questioning the legitimacy of the CCP and remains one of the most sensitive and most widely censored topics in China.
+The events remain one of the most sensitive and most widely censored topics in China.